wp-plugins/newsletter/readme.txt

 == Changelog ==

+= 3.2.5 =

+* Fixed the home_url and blog_url replacements
+* Added the cleans up of tags used in href attributes
+* Fixed the cleans up of URL tags

 = 3.2.4 =

 * Added target _blank on theme links so they open on a new windows for the online version